rokudev/hero-grid-channel/README.md

 Hero Tile Sample Channel for the Roku Platform

+## How to run this sample
+- Zip up the entire project directory and follow the developer set-up guide here: https://blog.roku.com/developer/2016/02/04/developer-setup-guide/
+- Alternatively, open up this project in Eclipse or Atom and use the corresponding plugin/package to export/deploy the channel.

 ## Features
 - Showcases a Hulu-like UI, varying the display of content by manipulating the built-in Scene Graph component
   - Includes a (1) hero sized row, (2) normal row, (3) movie poster row, and (4) a grid row of content.